|

 Over the past 80 years, Bell Labs scientists and engineers have made many extraordinary discoveries, created powerful new technologies, and built the world's most advanced and reliable communication networks.

-Bell Labs / Western Electric Transistor & Communication Components (1954)
+Bell Labs / Western Electric Telephone Transistor Components (1955)

 Item #462

-This paperweight was a gift given away by the New England Telephone and Telegraph Company (Part of the Bell System).
+This paperweight was a gift given to some Bell Telephone workers.
 It contains early Telephone Carrier System components developed at Bell Labs and manufactured by Western Electric for use in the Bell Telephone System.

-Actual Components include: A Junction Transistor, Point Contact Transistor, Silicon Varistor, Germanium Varistor, Point Contact Transistor and a Bead Thermistor.
+Actual Components include: A Junction Transistor, Point Contact Transistor, Silicon Varistor, Germanium Varistor, and a Bead Thermistor.

 Measures 4 1/4" x 3".

-Actual Components include: A Junction Transistor, Point Contact Transistor, Silicon Varistor, Germanium Varistor, Point Contact Transistor and a Bead Thermistor.
+Actual Components include: A Junction Transistor, Point Contact Transistor, Silicon Varistor, Germanium Varistor, and a Bead Thermistor.

 Measures 4 1/4" x 3".